ON THIS PAGE: You will learn about the different types of treatments doctors use for people with gallbladder cancer. Use the menu to see other pages.

 Metastatic gallbladder cancer

-Your health care team may recommend a treatment plan that includes a combination of surgery, chemotherapy, or radiation therapy.
-Supportive care will also be important to help relieve symptoms and side effects.
+Your treatment plan may include a combination of surgery, medications, or radiation therapy.
+Palliative care will also be important to help relieve symptoms and side effects.